moraes/tipfy/docs/source/tutorials/sessions.rst

            # of deleting the cookie.
            local.session_store.delete_session()

-           return Response('Session was deleted!')
+           # Redirect back.
+           return redirect(request.args.get('redirect', url_for('home')))

 That's it.
+Now the basic session and the shopping cart examples above can also delete their sessions.

 Here we had an overview of :ref:`api.tipfy.ext.session`.
 There are other things to explore in the session store, such as flash messages and secure cookie generation, but that is up to you.
 Take a look at the API and have fun!